-- They may potentially have had multiple children from multiple husbands
+- They may have had multiple children from multiple husbands.

-- Many female narcissists idealize or “love-bomb” like male narcissists by seducing their targets extremely quickly.
+- Like male narcissists, many female narcissists idealize or “love-bomb” by seducing their targets extremely quickly.

-- Similar to male narcissists, she may stonewall her husband, give the silent treatment, or withhold sex for no apparent reason.
+- Similar to male narcissists, the female narcissist may stonewall her husband, give the silent treatment, or withhold sex for no apparent reason.

 - Female narcissists tend to utilize their children as tools for their manipulation, even when the husband does all the work around the house and does the majority of childcare.

-- Like a male narcissist, she will potentially cheat (no moral conscience).
+- Like a male narcissist, the female narcissist will potentially cheat (with no moral conscience).

 - She may be willing to commit financial crimes and is overly concerned with the financial security of her husband.

 Female narcissists tend to be consistently bored; and although they may say they hate drama, they may constantly bait their husbands into unsubstantiated fights within no-win scenarios.